-Due to family circumstances, I was not yet three years old when I was placed in Oranjia the Jewish children’s home where I spent my early childhood.
+Due to family circumstances, I was not yet three years old when I was placed in the Jewish children’s home Oranjia where I spent my early childhood.
 Institutional living does not always bring out the best in a child, but the caring concern of the community certainly does.
-It was thanks to ‘the kindness of strangers’ that I was fortunate enough to attend Herzlia from Grade1 to Grade 12.
+It was thanks to ‘the kindness of strangers’ that I was fortunate enough to attend Herzlia from Grade 1 to Grade 12.

 The community and the Herzlia teachers changed my life.
 I wish that my nameless benefactors could really know the impact they made on me, or the depth of my gratitude.
 Of the many wonderful teachers, Miss Bernstein, my Grade 4 teacher in particular unlocked my potential to become a passionate teacher.

-I have taught at Herzlia for 35 years, and hope that I have made some differences in the lives of those children entrusted to me.
+I have taught at Herzlia for 35 years, and hope that I have made some difference in the lives of those children entrusted to me.
 The most wonderful part is that I come to work with love and joy every day – and my own children are Herzlia alumni.

-So many quality children would never make their mark without a Herzlia education, and the generous people who make bursaries possible through the commitment of The Herzlia Foundation Trust.
+So many quality children would never make their mark without a Herzlia education and the generous people who make bursaries possible through the commitment of The Herzlia Foundation Trust.
 Those people who choose to use their money in education are very special.

 As a community, we bind tightly and are always there for each other in situations of need – we also place great emphasis on education.
 If you already donate to The Herzlia Foundation Trust, I salute you.

 If you’ve yet to make your contribution, I urge you to make it now.
 Who knows . . . your beneficiary could be another Albert Einstein.

 You can make a real difference in the life of a Jewish child